Goražde

-Goražde (Горажде, /sh/) is a city and the administrative center of the Bosnian-Podrinje Canton Goražde of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Goražde (Горажде, /sh/) is a town and the administrative centre of the Bosnian-Podrinje Canton Goražde of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 It is situated on the banks of the Drina river.
-As of 2013, the city has a population of 20,897 inhabitants, while the urban centre has 11,806 inhabitants.
+As of 2013, the town has a population of 20,897 inhabitants, while the urban centre has 11,806 inhabitants.

 Location

 Goražde is situated on the banks of the River Drina in southeastern Bosnia.
 The city lies at the foot of the eastern slope of the Jahorina mountain at a height of 345 m above sea level.
 The settlement is situated on the alluvial terrace in a broad valley, formed by the erosion of the River Drina.
 The valley borders Biserna to the southeast (701 m (2,300 ft)), Samari to the south (696 m (2,283 ft)), Misjak to the southwest (618 m (2,028 ft)), Gubavica to the west (410 m (1,345 ft)) and Povrsnica to the north (420 m (1,378 ft)).

 The River Drina flows between these and some other hills.
 Its valley, which, since ancient times has been part of the route going from the sea to the mainland (Dubrovnik–Trebinje–Gacko–Foča–the Drina valley), is the main traffic artery in the southeastern region of Bosnia.
 In Goražde this route meets another route coming from Sarajevo and central Bosnia via the Jabuka Mountain, passes down to the Drina valley and proceeds on to Plevlje.